DepthProc An R Package for Robust Exploration of Multidimensional Economic Phenomena: Package description and illustrative examples

-where ${R}_{i}$ denotes the rang of the i-th observation, $i=1,...,m$ in the combined sample $R({{\mathbf{x}}_{l}})= \#\left\{ {{\mathbf{z}}_{j}}\in {{\mathbf{Z}}}:D({{\mathbf{z}}_{j}},{\mathbf{Z}})\le D({{\mathbf{x}}_{l}},{\mathbf{Z}}) \right\}, l=1,...,m.$ 0.5mm The distribution of $S$ is symmetric about $E(S)=1/2m\text{(}m\text{+}n\text{+1)}$, its variance is ${{D}^{2}}(S)={1}/{12}\;mn(m+n+1).$ For theoretical properties statistic see \cite{Li:2004} and \cite{Zuo:2006}.\\ Using DD-plot object it is easy to calculate other multivariate test statistics involving for example \textbf{Haga} or \textbf{Kamat} tests and apply them for robust monitoring of multivariate time series (see \cite{Kos:2014b}).
-0.5mm \code{mWilcoxonTest(x, y, alternative = "greater")} 0.5mm \textbf{Arguments}\\ 0.5mm \textbf{x,y}: data matrices or data frames of the same dimension\\ \textbf{alternative}:\\ Character string determining the alternative, as in one-dimensional Wilcoxon test\\ \textbf{method}: Character string determining the depth function. method can be "Projection" (the default), "Mahalanobis", "Euclidean", "Tukey", "LP" or "Local".\\ 0.5mm EXAMPLE \begin{Sinput} >require(MASS) >x = mvrnorm(100, c(0,0), diag(2)) >y = mvrnorm(100, c(0,0), diag(2)*1.4) >mWilcoxonTest(x,y) \end{Sinput} \begin{Soutput} Wilcoxon rank sum test with continuity correction data: dep_x and dep_y W = 5103, p-value = 0.4011 alternative hypothesis: true location shift is greater than 0 \end{Soutput}
+where ${R}_{i}$ denotes the rank of the i-th observation, $i=1,...,m$ in the combined sample $R({{\mathbf{x}}_{l}})= \#(\left\{ {{\mathbf{z}}_{j}}\in {{\mathbf{Z}}}:D({{\mathbf{z}}_{j}},{\mathbf{Z}})\le D({{\mathbf{x}}_{l}},{\mathbf{Z}}) \right\}), l=1,...,m.$ 0.5mm The distribution of $S$ is symmetric about $E(S)=1/2m\text{(}m\text{+}n\text{+1)}$.
+Its variance equals ${{D}^{2}}(S)={1}/{12}\;mn(m+n+1).$ For theoretical properties statistic refer \cite{Li:2004} and \cite{Zuo:2006}.\\ The Wilcoxon statistic induced by a depth function may be used for multivariate as well as functional time series monitoring (\cite{JMS}, \cite{Structural}).
+0.5mm \code{mWilcoxonTest(x, y, alternative = "two.sided", depth_params = list())}\\ \textbf{Arguments}\\ \textbf{x, y}: Data matrices or data frames of the same dimension.\\ \textbf{alternative}: Character string determining the alternative, as in one-dimensional Wilcoxon test.\\ \textbf{depth\_params}: {List of parameters for the depth function.}\\ 0.5mm The example 1 shows an application of the multivariate Wilcoxon test for two samples drawn from normal distributions differing with respect to a scale.
+1mm EXAMPLE 1 \begin{Sinput} R> library("MASS") R> x <- mvrnorm(100, c(0,0), diag(2)) R> y <- mvrnorm(100, c(0,0), diag(2)*1.4) R> mWilcoxonTest(x, y) \end{Sinput} \begin{Soutput} Multivariate Wilcoxon test for equality of distributions data: dep_x and dep_y W = 6034, p-value = 0.01156 alternative hypothesis: distributions are not equal \end{Soutput}